The original Longplayer installation, running since the 31st December 1999, is situated inside the 19th century

 Take the stairwell nearest the riverside and turn right (east) along the main road, Aspen Way.
 This will take you up to a roundabout.
-Go around this, keeping the river to your right, and down the slip road.
-See map below.
+Go around this, keeping the river to your right, and down the slip road to Orchard Place.

 By Bus: D3 bus to Leamouth / Orchard Place.

 By Boat: You can take a boat from the centre of London to QE2 pier, which is on the opposite bank from the Lighthouse.
 From there, take a Jubilee Line train to Canning Town.
 One stop on the DLR takes you to East India.
 For schedules and information visit the Thames Clippers website.

 Thanks to Urban Space Management, in particular Eric Reynolds and John Burton, and to the Trinity Buoy Wharf Trust for their generous support, in making this listening post possible, through the funding of the bowl display and the lighthouse invigilators.